Scroll to navigation

 On success, getline() and getdelim() return the number of characters read, including the delimiter character, but not including the terminating null byte ('\0').
 This value can be used to handle embedded null bytes in the line read.

 Both functions return -1 on failure to read a line (including end-of-file condition).
-In the event of a failure, errno is set to indicate the error.
+In the event of an error, errno is set to indicate the cause.

 ERRORS